Assam: Man killed in rhino attack in Kaziranga

 Guwahati: A rhino attack was reported on Friday morning resulting in the death of a man near Kaziranga National Park in Assam.

-As per reports, the incident took place near the Mahpara area at Kohora on the Nagaon-Golaghat border, Assam.
+As per reports, the incident took place near the Mahpara area at Kohora on the Nagaon-Golaghat border in Assam.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!